 - Onion and garlic given on a regular basis cause problems as they contain an enzyme cats digestive systems are not set up for.

 - Fat trimmings – too much fat for cats is bad and can lead to a painful condition known as pancreatisis.
-This article explains more about this condition common in dogs and cats.

 - Grapes and raisins are bad for a cat’s kidneys – providing they do eat them – often they are contained in desserts or baked goodies and are not immediately noticeable.
 For example fruit cake is loaded with raisins.